szelingtan/tp/docs/UserGuide.md

 * Medicines are case-insensitive.
 This means that you cannot add the `Panadol` medication and `panadol` medication to the same patient as they would be considered as duplicate medication.
-* Avoid prescribing `all` as a medicine as there is no such medication name and because inputting `unprescribe INDEX m/all` delete all medicines from the selected patient.
+* Avoid prescribing `all` as a medicine as there is no such medication name and because inputting `unprescribe INDEX m/all` deletes all medicines from the selected patient.
 * Preceding and/or trailing white spaces will be ignored when prescribing medication

 **Examples:**